sodadata/docs/README.md

 ## Contribute

-The following outlines the workflow to contribute.
+The following outlines the workflow to contribute to Soda documentation.
 1. [Set up docs tooling](#set-up-docs-tooling) locally on your machine and clone the GitHub repo.
 2. Create a new branch for your work.
 Include the word `docs` in the name of your branch.
 3. Follow the [style guidelines](#style-guidelines) to edit existing or write new content using [markdown](#use-jekyll-markdown).
-4. Adjust the nav order of any new files in the `docs` > `nav.yml` file.
+4. Adjust the nav order of any new files in the `docs` > `nav.yml` file, or `docs` > `navcore.yml` for Soda Core docs.
 5. Spell check your content (select all and copy to Google Docs for a thorough check) and test all links.
 6. Commit your contributions, create a pull request, and request a review, if you wish.
 7. When all tests pass, merge your pull request.